 Class attendance is essential to success in the instructional process.
 It is the responsibility of each instructor to enforce his or her attendance policy and to decide whether to excuse an absence.
 Faculty members will publish their attendance policy in each course syllabus.
 However, no individual faculty member may establish an attendance policy that penalizes a student for absences related to college-sponsored events, except in programs in which state licensing agencies or national accreditation standards establish required minimum classroom hours.
 The Provost does not certify the legitimacy of any absences.
 Students who miss a significant amount of class (generally more than one week) and have documentation that helps provide verification of the legitimacy of the absences may provide that documentation to the instructor.
-If there are compelling privacy concerns, the Provost will review the documentation at the request of the student and/or instructor.
-If the documentation appears sufficient to establish verification of the legitimacy of the absences, the Provost will send a memo to the student's instructor(s) notifying the instructor(s) that the student has provided sufficient documentation of legitimate reasons for the absence.
+If there are compelling privacy concerns, the Provost will review the documentation of the legitimacy of the absences, the Provost will send a memo to the student's instructor(s) notifying the instructor(s) that the student has provided sufficient documentation of legitimate reasons for the absence.
 This memo will inform the instructor's decision regarding whether and/or how to accommodate or excuse any absences.
 The decision to excuse an absence, allow make-up work, or reschedule or make up an exam is entirely at the discretion of each faculty member or instructor.